 WaiveRS

-All riders riding in the Grouse Bike Park are expected to follow the rules outlined in the Mountain Bike Responsibility Code
+All riders riding in the Grouse Bike Park are expected to follow the rules outlined in the Mountain Biker's Responsibility Code.

 General RULES Of the Park

-- Purchase of a bike park pass is required to enter the Bike Park
+- Purchase of a Bike Park Pass or Ticket is required to enter the Bike Park

 - Riders must be 6 years of age or older and ride a bike with front and rear brakes.
 Strider Bikes and Introductory Pedal Bikes (Single Brake or Pedal Braking) are not permitted

 - Riders must remain on marked bike trails.
-Riding off trails, braiding, and any building of no-sanctioned trails will result in passes/tickets being revoked.
+Riding off trails, braiding, and any building of non-sanctioned trails will result in passes/tickets being revoked.

-- Respect Bike park signage.
-Entering closed trails will result in pass/tickets being revoked
+- Respect Bike Park signage.
+Entering closed trails will result in passes/tickets being revoked

 - Bikers must yield to vehicle traffic